-Smoking is not permitted anywhere on College grounds.
-This includes balconies of flats.
+Smoking (including e-cigarettes and vaping - see next section) is not permitted on College grounds, except for within the designated smoking area (outside the New Cain and New Abel flat block - map below).
+Smoking is not permitted on the balconies of flats, or in the courtyards at the rear of the flats.
 Failure to comply will result in consequences as provided for in the Behaviour Management Policy.
-Students are asked to respect the rights of others by not smoking immediately outside entrances to the College, as this can affect other members of our community (including those resident nearby).
+Students are asked to respect the rights of others by not smoking immediately outside entrances to the College, as this can affect other members of our community (including those who reside nearby).